J0SAL/Decentralized-Expense-Tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 <br>
 <b>Jarvis</b> is A web application backed by the power of <b>Decentralization!</b> The motive of the application is to assist the user in managing and maintaining his/her transactions.
-A transaction can be either in form of income or expense.
-This application provides visualizations in form of graphs giving users the ability to track by visualizing his/her expenses over a period of time.
-The application provides the functionality to export the transactions in an excel file.
+A transaction can be either in the form of income or expense.
+This application provides visualizations in the form of graphs giving users the ability to track by visualizing his/her expenses over a period of time.
+The application provides the functionality to export transactions in an Excel file.
 The user can also add transactions through voice commands with a simple click of a button.
-In addition all data that the user generates is stored on the blockchain in a decentralized manner powered by Ethereum, which prevents the risks of illegal tampering with the data.
+In addition, all data that the user generates is stored on the blockchain in a decentralized manner powered by Ethereum, which prevents the risks of illegal tampering with the data.
 <br>

 ## :snowflake: Features: